learning-zone/javascript-basics/README.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## Q 11.16.
-How do you compare Object and Map?
+## Q. How do you compare Object and Map?

 **1. Object:**